IsCoffeeTho/42-Born2BeRoot/README.md

 When Booting up the VM after the ***Creation*** stage you will be greeted with the
 `Debian GNU/Linux installer menu (BIOS mode)`
 Because we are not using a monitor based machine, select `Install`.
 Select your mandatory **Lanugage**, then select your **Timezone**.
-With selecting your keyboard, if you are not sure about the language type check with your [countries keyboard standard](https://en.wikipedia.org/wiki/Keyboard_layout).
+With selecting your keyboard, if you are not sure about the language type check with your [Country's Keyboard Layout](https://en.wikipedia.org/wiki/Keyboard_layout).

+The Subject requires you to have your hostname as `<intra-username>42`.
+It is recommened to leave the **Domain Name** blank as the machine will auto generate a domain name.

+Every linux has a permissions system for security of access.
+The root user has access to everything, so make sure you keep this password safe.
+When creating the user, you can make the `Full name for the new user:` anything you like however the `Username for your account:` must be `<inta-username>`.

 ## Coming Soon
 [Back To Top](#born-2-be-root)